Puppy shot schedule chart

 How many shots do puppies need before going outside?

-Veterinarians recommend taking your puppy outside for a walk only after 16 weeks (when all the basic vaccinations are done).
-Before this time, you should carry your puppy outdoors in your arms or a carrier so as not to expose him to the risk of contracting the virus.
-You can also let the puppy out into your yard if no other dogs have access to it.
+Veterinarians recommend not walking your puppy until he’s 16 weeks old (when all basic vaccinations are completed).
+Before that time, you should carry your puppy outside in your arms or in a carrier to avoid putting him at risk of infection.
+You can also let the puppy walk in your yard if no other dogs have access to it.

 How many rounds of shots do puppies need?

-Puppies need 3 doses of the vaccine: the first dose is given at 8 weeks.
-Then the puppy should get 2 booster doses at 12 and 16 weeks.
+Puppies need 3 doses of vaccine: the first dose is given at 8 weeks of age.
+After that, the puppy should receive 2 booster doses at 12 and 16 weeks of age.

 Which dog vaccines are absolutely necessary?